A ship floats inside a quiet bay along the Arctic Svalbard coast surrounded by a jagged mountain range covered in of snow.

 Fjords & Glaciers of Spitsbergen Cruise

-Cruise along Spitsbergen’s west coast on a comfortable and upscale expedition ship for 8 days.
-Cruise to the heart of the largest island in the Svalbard archipelago, in the company of specialist teams, to discover the exceptional flora and fauna that lives in these extreme conditions where temperatures reach -86°F in winter.
+Cruise along Spitsbergen’s west coast on a comfortable and upscale small ship for 8 days.
+On this Expedition, cruise to the heart of the largest island in the Svalbard archipelago, in the company of specialist teams, to discover the exceptional flora and fauna that lives in these extreme conditions where temperatures reach -86°F in winter.
+Expeditions venture to remote locales and include regular Zodiac landings lead by a team of naturalist guides, plus possible added-cost activities.

 Discover Hornsund, one of Spitsbergen’s most beautiful fjords, which boasts an impressive glacier front, as well as Bellsund, whose lush valleys are sure to delight.
 Explore Nordvest-Spitsbergen National Park, following the footsteps of the former whalers who once settled in the sites that are now home to the graves of many sailors and are frequented by various species of cetaceans.
 Experience the world’s northernmost small town, Ny-Alesund, an international research base and former mining city that once was the departure point for many expeditions to the North Pole.
 Finally, reach the sumptuous Kongsfjorden glaciers and the last islands before the North Pole.
 During this unforgettable expedition, sail to latitudes of 80° north.
 Watch for walruses and polar bear along the way.

 Two sister ships cruise the icy waters of the Arctic on this once-in-a-lifetime expedition: Le Boreal and Le Lyrial.
-Travel in style aboard these 244 (Le Lyrial) or 264-guest, luxury French expedition ships that offer refined and attentive service, a plethora of onboard activities and unrivaled elegance.
+Travel in style aboard these 244 (Le Lyrial) or 264-guest, luxury French expedition ships (capped at 200 guests each for their Arctic cruises) that offer refined and attentive service, a plethora of onboard activities and unrivaled elegance.
 Appreciate understated sophistication, an international feel and top-notch guides aboard these ships on their Svalbard cruises.

 Read on for details about this trip, or learn more about AdventureSmith’s Arctic cruises and Arctic expedition trips.